 2. What are the best defenses to Penal Code 243d PC?

-People accused of criminal charges under this statute can challenge them with a legal defense.
-Three common defenses include accused people showing that:
+If you are accused of criminal charges under this statute, you can challenge them with a legal defense.
+Three common defenses include showing that:

 - an injury was not serious.